The Question

 Hell if I know anything.

-and I’ve stared it down long enough to know—
+I’ve stared it down long enough to know:

 like a dog waiting for scraps.